fetometo/windowgen-documentation/docs/source/parameters.rst

 Handle Settings
 ---------------

-This section includes parameters for handle type, height, and rotation.
+This section includes parameters for handle type, position, and rotation.

 Handle
     Choose from different handle types.